Cover photo by Andrew & Heather Hodgson.

 Distribution

-Ischnura Senegalensis has a very wide distribution.
-It is found throughout most of Africa, Madagascar, the Middle East, Central, Southern and South East Asia, Indonesia and on to Papua New Guinea.
+The Tropical Bluetail has a very wide distribution.
+It is found throughout most of Africa, Madagascar, the Middle East, Central, Southern, and South East Asia, Indonesia, and on to Papua New Guinea.
 It is also found in parts of China and Japan.

-In South Africa it occurs throughout, including arid areas and provided there is suitable habitat.
+In South Africa it occurs throughout, including arid areas provided there is suitable habitat.

-Below is a map showing the distribution of records for Tropical Bluetail in the OdonataMAP database as at February 2020.
+Below is a map showing the distribution of records for Tropical Bluetail in the OdonataMAP database as of February 2020.

 The next map below is an imputed map, produced by an interpolation algorithm, which attempts to generate a full distribution map from the partial information in the map above.
 This map will be improved by the submission of records to the OdonataMAP section of the Virtual Museum.